 To help you manage your investment portfolio through challenging times, engaging the services of an adviser (if you haven’t already) is well worth considering as they can assist you with:

-a) Evaluating your investment goals to ensure your investments are appropriate for your stage of life, aiming for a smoother journey and reducing any day to day concerns you have to keep you on track towards achieving your goals;
+a) According to a post by Investors Choice Lending, evaluating your investment goals to ensure your investments are appropriate for your stage of life, aiming for a smoother journey and reducing any day to day concerns you have to keep you on track towards achieving your goals;

 b) Ensuring that you understand and are comfortable with the level of risk you are taking with your investments and that this level of risk appropriate to your circumstances;